smartemission/smartemission/docs/platform/architecture.rst

 where all raw sensor data streams of the Jose Sensor installation are stored.
-A dedicated REST API – the Raw Sensor API - is developed by CityGIS and Geonovum for further distribution of the SE data to other platforms, like the SE Data Distribution platform hosted at the FIWARE Lab NL (**NB FIWARE has been Postponed**) and the main subject of this chapter.
+A dedicated REST API – the Raw Sensor API - is developed by CityGIS and Geonovum for further distribution of the SE data to other platforms, like the SE Data Distribution platform hosted at the FIWARE Lab NL (**NB FIWARE has been skipped**) and the main subject of this chapter.

 .. figure:: _static/arch/praatplaat.jpg
    :align: center

    *Figure 1 - Smart Emission Global Data Architecture*

-The global data infrastructure at the FIWARE LAB NL consists of:
+The global data infrastructure consists of:

 * ETL-based pre- and post-processing algorithms;
 * data storage in Postgres/PostGIS;